 “It is through everyone’s effort and teamwork that we were able to deliver this meaningful support in the most efficient way.
 We stand together and show the power of unity and care.”

-“I was both surprised and moved to see the donation amount rapidly increased from the initial $13,000 to $20,000 within just one week.
+Mr Gary Masters, expressed heartfelt thanks for the generous donation from Way In Network: “I was both surprised and moved to see the donation amount rapidly increased from the initial $13,000 to $20,000 within just one week.
 These funds will be used directly in the areas affected by the disaster, providing basic necessities such as food, clothing, and temporary shelters for individuals and families.
 The kindness shown by Way In sisters will be very helpful for the community.”

 Way In Network has consistently upheld its social responsibilities, stepping forward in times of community crisis.
 Jessie emphasised, “We will continue to monitor the needs of the disaster affected areas and call on more compassionate individuals to join in this meaningful charity cause, working together to help affected people rebuild their homes.”